ghiculescu/jekyll-table-of-contents/README.md

 # jekyll-table-of-contents

 A simple JavaScript table of contents generator.
 Works well with [jekyll](https://github.com/mojombo/jekyll) static sites.
-At PayAus we are using it for our [help pages](https://github.com/ghiculescu/payaus-docs).
+At [Tanda](https://www.tanda.co) we are using it for our [help pages](https://github.com/ghiculescu/payaus-docs).

 ## Usage